Two Killed In Haiti Quake - UrduPoint

 Two Killed In Haiti Quake

-PortauPrince, (UrduPoint / Pakistan Point News - 24th Jan, 2022 ) :Two men were killed in a 5.3-magnitude earthquake that shook southwestern Haiti early Monday, officials told AFP, with the tremor followed by several aftershocks.
+PortauPrince, (UrduPoint / Pakistan Point News - 25th Jan, 2022 ) :Two people were killed in a 5.3-magnitude earthquake that shook southwestern Haiti early Monday, officials told AFP, with the tremor followed by several aftershocks.

 The ages of the victims were not made public by the Haitian civil protection department.